SteveJustin1963/Sokoban/not working yet - sok m2.md

 // Improved Sokoban Game in MINT with Dynamic Level Design

 // Constants
-20 w!
+:A 20 w!
 10 h!     // Width and height of the game area w h * b!        // Total size of the game buffer

 // Characters
 64 p!
 35 l!
 36 x!
 46 f!
 42 t!
 43 o!  // @#$.*+ respectively